Picke1id/Employee-Tracker/README.md

 # Employee Tracker
-This site was developed with the intention of creating an command-line application that allows a business owner to organize, view, and manage the departments, roles, and employees within their organization.
+This program was developed with the intention of creating a command-line application that allows a business owner to organize, view, and manage the departments, roles, and employees within their organization.

 ## Motivation
 The motivation behind this project was to create a CLI that utilitizes Node.js, Inquirer, and MySql to allow users to add, view, and update information in a database using the following schema: